raajrane1103/Hospital-Data-Analysis-SQL/README.md

 If you have any feedback, suggestions, or questions regarding this project, feel free to connect with me through GitHub or LinkedIn.

 ---
+# 📄 License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ⭐ If you found this project useful, consider giving the repository a star.